SandyGlantz/Portfolio/README.md

 # Portfolio
-Overview with quick links to code and projects ... a work in progress!
+Overview with quick links to code and associated projects ... a work in progress!

 A true learning experience involved losing almost all my GitHub activity prior to December 2017.
 There was a lot of activity too (sigh ...).
-Fortunately, all my files were backed up so there was no data loss - just losing all those little greeen activity squares was not my intention.
+Fortunately, all my files were backed up so there was no data loss - but losing all those little greeen activity squares was not my intention.

 ---